 Lille to Cologne by train

-Speed is not the only reason to use rail to travel from Lille to Cologne, this route can easily be turned into a longer holiday.
-There are some really great places which you can stop at.
-Of the most notable stops, one is Brussels (where you will change trains) and the other is the university city of Aachen in Germany, also known for its spas.
-The options don’t stop here; you can also travel between Lille and Cologne on slower trains.
-These give you more time to take in the surroundings in a journey that takes around 5 hours 30 mins.
+Speed is not the only reason to travel from Lille to Cologne by train, as this route can easily be turned into a longer holiday.
+There are some really great places which you can stop, such as Brussels (where you will change trains) and the university city of Aachen in Germany, also known for its spas.
+The options don’t stop here as you can also travel between Lille and Cologne on slower trains.
+These give you more time to take in the surroundings in a journey that takes around 5 hrs 30 mins.

 Cologne itself is a major hub for international and domestic rail services and makes an excellent jumping-off point for other adventures.
-For trips within Germany, you can catch direct, high-speed ICE trains to Hamburg, Frankfurt, Munich and Berlin, all taking five hours or less.
+For trips within Germany, you can catch direct, high-speed trains to Hamburg, Frankfurt, Munich and Berlin, all taking 5 hrs or less.

 Zurich offers visitors a few surprises.
 Cut through the main sights and you’ll discover a city that made space for Lenin, James Joyce and the European avant-garde.
 In 2016, Zurich marked the centenary of its own homegrown art movement.
 Spend a day or two exploring Zurich’s unique delights.

-The train carrying you from Amsterdam south to Switzerland takes around 12 hours and 30 mins and traverses The Netherlands along the way.
+The train from Amsterdam to Switzerland takes around 12 hrs 30 mins and traverses the Netherlands along the way.
 This European cross-border route through Belgium, Luxembourg, France and then into Switzerland gives the traveller a chance to experience a range of different places and cultures.